 12) CPU Reset

 Sometimes after repair the CPU will lock up.
-Sometimes you might want to clear memories.
+Sometimes you might want to

 Turn the radio off.
 Push in both black square buttons on the rear panel

 (linear and Marker).
 Turn the radio on.
 Turn the radio off.
 Reset both

 This DOES NOT APPLY to the FT757GX II.